kshaffer/musicianship-curriculum/Syllabus-2012Fall/musi198-syllabus.md

 # Final grades #

-To pass the course (grade of C), a student must receive passing assessments for all fundamentals objectives, and at least 75% of the objectives *in every other category*.
+To pass the course (grade of C), a student must attempt assessments for all course objectives, receive passing assessments for all fundamentals objectives, and receive passing assessments for at least 75% of the objectives *in every other category*.

 For a final grade of B, a student must receive passing assessments for all objectives.